sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

 # Short-term-trajectory-prediction-for-autonomous-vehicle

-The datatset and code will be update after acceptance of paper
+## After the article is accepted, the datatset and code will be updated.